 Food, in typical Malaysian style, was cheap and good.
 We ate steamboat 2 nights in a row at Just 13RM pax for yuanyang! (half ma la, half chicken stock) and man were we stuffed.
 Steamboat is also great in the cool weather, really warms you up inside!

 All in all, quite a nice little getaway trip.
-More pix perhaps when I can locate them, these are all I have at the moment.
-There’s also a Cameron Highlands website, which has more info about the place.
+Check out the Cameron Highlands website for more info about the place.